 In 2016, Vetter Greenhouse was added to the commons side of Ketner Center.
 The greenhouse, given by Debbie and Steve Vetter, Canterbury parents and grandparents, was built in England and shipped in pieces to the United States.
 Specially trained builders put the greenhouse together.

 Canterbury’s library has an impressive 18,300 items – mostly books, with some videos and audio books.
-With 380 students, the ratio of books to students is 48:1.
+With 325 students, the ratio of books to students is 56:1.
 The guideline for North Carolina schools is a minimum of 15 books per student for middle schools, and the NC Department of Public Instruction’s top grade for a school library – Outstanding – requires 20 books per student.
 All items in Canterbury’s library are carefully chosen by a librarian with a master’s degree in library science.
 Canterbury’s library and administrative offices are housed in buildings lovingly known as “cottages.”
-The master plan for the school invisions a permanent building between Phillips Chapel and Fry Hall to house offices and the media center.
+Construction will soon begin on P. David Brown Hall between Phillips Chapel and Fry Hall to house offices and the media center.